-Hyundai Nexo, the first dedicated fuel cell electric vehicle from Hyundai, has been displayed at the Auto Expo 2020.
-It is a Zero emission vehicle (emits only water), with range & refueling time comparable to conventional vehicles (Internal combustion engine).
-The NEXO is an important vehicle in generic sense as its range, performance and fueling time are comparable to conventional vehicles.
+The Hyundai Nexo is the first dedicated fuel cell electric vehicle from Hyundai.
+It is a zero emission vehicle (emits only water), with range & refuelling time comparable to conventional vehicles (Internal combustion engine).
+The Nexo is an important vehicle in a generic sense as its range, performance and fueling time are comparable to conventional vehicles.
 It takes 5 mins to fill the hydrogen tanks and has a range of 600 km/fill.

-The Nexo is powered by a 95kW fuel cell stack and 40 kW Lithium ion battery with a total output of 135 kW and 395 Nm torque.
-The car accelerates 0-100kmph in 9.2 sec with top speed of 179 Kmph
+The Nexo is powered by a 95 kW fuel cell stack and 40 kW Lithium-ion battery with a total output of 135 kW and 395 Nm torque.
+The car accelerates 0-100 km/h in 9.2 sec and has a top speed of 179 km/h

 The design is highly aerodynamic to reduce drag & improve efficiency/range.
 The exterior is characterized by a large grill (some similarities to the Lexus grill) at the front.
 The flush door handles keep the sides neat while the rear is of a contemporary SUV/crossover.
 The clean exterior is complete with aerodynamic elements like air tunnels & hidden wipers.

-The interior is characterized by a two spoke steering wheel and large central console.
-The dashboard comprises a large LCD display comprising a 7” instrument cluster and 12.3” infotainment/navigation display.
+The interior is characterized by a two-spoke steering wheel and large central console.
+A large LCD display comprising a 7” instrument cluster and 12.3” infotainment/navigation display dominate the dashboard.
 Two interior trim options are available – two-tone Stone & Shell Grey or one-tone Meteor Blue.
-The use of UL certified bio-materials improves the CO2 balance of Nexo by 20%.
+The use of UL certified bio-materials improves the CO2 balance of Nexo by 20%, says Hyundai.

-Hyundai has confirmed that it is studying the feasibility of introducing the Nexo in India, but with the lack of a skeletal network of Hydrogen filling stations, the launch would be meaningless.
+Hyundai has confirmed that it is studying the feasibility of introducing the Nexo in India, but with the lack of a basic network of Hydrogen filling stations, the launch would become meaningless.